tzolov/vagrant-pivotalhd/blueprints/README.md

 _Note: paths to the custom blueprints and host-mapping files has to be relative to the location of the Vagrantfile!_

-#### Host Mapping Convention
+#### Host Mapping Name Convention
-To simplify the Vagrant and provisioning files the follwoing hostname convention.
-Use this convention in your **Host Mapping** specs or Vagrantfile will not be able to provision the required VMs.
+To simplify the Vagrantfile the follwoing hostname convention is enforced:
 * Ambari hostname - defaults to `ambari.localdomain`.
 You can override the `ambari` prefix via the [Vagrantfile](../Vagrantfile) `AMBARI_HOSTNAME_PREFIX`property.
 The domain is fixed to `.localdomain`.
-* Cluster hostnames - cluster nodes use this pattern to assigne hostnames: `phd<NodeIndex>.localdomain`.
-For example for a cluster with N nodes hostnames should look like this: `phd1.localdomain` ... `phdN.localdomain`.
-The index starts from `1` and increments consequatively (**with no gaps**).  `N` corresponds to the number of cluster nodes (excluding the Ambari node).
+* Cluster hostnames - cluster nodes are named like this: `phd<NodeIndex>.localdomain`.
+For a cluster with N nodes, the hostnames are: `phd1.localdomain` ... `phdN.localdomain`.
+Index starts from `1` and increments consequatively (**no gaps**) to N. `N` is the size of the cluster excluding the Ambari node.

-Make shure that the Ambari hostname does not overlap with any of the cluster node names.
+Follow this convention in your **Host Mapping** specs or Vagrantfile will not be able to provision the required VMs.
+If you alter the Ambari name make shure it does not overlap with any of the cluster node names.

 ## Predefined Bluprints/Host Mapptings